-Nathan Schechter, ACSM CPT, PN1-NC, CYT works as a teacher, trainer and coach helping people build strong bodies, flexible minds and lives they love.
-He applies both art and science in helping people use exercise, movement and other tools to enrich their lives, build skills and solve problems.
+Nathan Schechter, ACSM CPT, PN1-NC, CYT works as a teacher, trainer and coach.
+He applies both art and science in helping people use exercise, movement and some sensation-based tools to enrich their lives, build skills and solve problems.

 Nathan found early success in the performing arts as a young person, performing in professional television, radio and theater.
 He worked with well known celebrities and pursued a career in acting.